tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 The `signedkeyversion` (`skv`) field is required for a user delegation SAS.
 The **Get User Delegation Key** operation returns this value as part of the response.
 The signed key version field specifies the storage service version used to get the user delegation key.
 This field must specify version 2018-11-09 or later.

-### Specify an agent object ID (preview)
+### Specify a signed object ID for a user (preview)

-To specify the object ID for an Azure AD security principal (a user, group, service principal, or managed identity) on the SAS token, include either the `saoid` field or the `suoid` field.
-Use the `suoid` field if the storage account has a hierarchical namespace enabled.
+The optional `signedauthorizedobjectid` (`saoid`) and `signedunauthorizedobjectid` (`suoid`) fields (preview) enable integration with Apache Hadoop and Apache Ranger for Azure Data Lake Storage Gen2 workloads.
+Only one of these fields may be included on the SAS token.
+Use the `suoid` field to specify the optional user object ID if the storage account has a hierarchical namespace enabled.
 Otherwise, use the `saoid` field.

-The object ID for the agent is included in diagnostic logs when a request is made using the SAS token.

-Only one of these fields may be included on the SAS token.
-The `saoid` or `suoid` field is supported only if the `signedversion` (`sv`) field is set to version 2020-02-10 or later.

-#### Specify an agent object ID to act on behalf of an authorized user (preview)

-The `signedauthorizedobjectid` (`saoid`) field (preview) specifies the object ID for an Azure AD security principal that is authorized by the owner of the user delegation key to perform the action granted by the SAS token.
+The `saoid` field specifies the object ID for an Azure AD user that is authorized by the owner of the user delegation key to perform the action granted by the SAS token.
 Azure Storage validates the SAS token and ensures that the owner of the user delegation key has the required permissions before granting access.
-No additional permission check is performed on the security principal.
+No additional permission check is performed.

-#### Specify an agent object ID when a hierarchical namespace is enabled (preview)

-The `signedunauthorizedobjectid` (`suoid`) field (preview) specifies the object ID for an Azure AD security principal when a hierarchical namespace is enabled.
+The `suoid` field specifies the object ID for an Azure AD security principal when a hierarchical namespace is enabled.
 The security principal may not be authorized with Azure AD, but may have permissions to directories and files with POSIX ACLs.
 When the `suoid` field is included on the SAS token, Azure Storage performs a POSIX ACL check against the object ID before authorizing the operation.
+If this ACL check does not succeed, then the operation fails.
 A hierarchical namespace must be enabled for the storage account if the `suoid` field is included on the SAS token.
 Otherwise, the permission check will fail with an authorization error.

+The object ID for the security principal who requests the user delegation key is captured in the required `skoid` field.
+To specify the optional object ID for a user on the SAS token with the `saoid` or `suoid` field, the security principal identified in the `skoid` field must be assigned an RBAC role that includes the **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/runAsSuperUser/action** or **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/manageOwnership/action**.
+For more information about these actions, see [Azure resource provider operations](/azure/role-based-access-control/resource-provider-operations).

-Specifying the agent object ID also restricts operations related to directory or file ownership:
+Specifying the optional object ID for a user also restricts operations related to directory or file ownership:

-- If an operation creates a directory or file, then Azure Storage sets the owner of the directory or file to the value specified by the agent object ID.
-If the agent object ID is not specified, then Azure Storage sets the owner of the directory or file to the value specified by the `skoid` parameter.
+- If an operation creates a directory or file, then Azure Storage sets the owner of the directory or file to the value specified by the user object ID.
+If the user object ID is not specified, then Azure Storage sets the owner of the directory or file to the value specified by the `skoid` parameter.
-- If the sticky bit is set on the parent directory and the operation deletes or renames a directory or file, then the owner of the parent directory or the owner of the resource must match the value specified by the agent object ID.
+- If the sticky bit is set on the parent directory and the operation deletes or renames a directory or file, then the owner of the parent directory or the owner of the resource must match the value specified by the user object ID.
-- If an operation sets the ACL for a directory or file and the `x-ms-owner` header is specified, then the value specified by the agent object ID must match the value specified by the `x-ms-owner` header.
+- If an operation sets the ACL for a directory or file and the `x-ms-owner` header is specified, then the value specified by the user object ID must match the value specified by the `x-ms-owner` header.
-- If an operation sets the ACL for a directory or file and the `x-ms-group` header is specified, then the value specified by the agent object ID must be a member of the group specified by the `x-ms-group` header.
+- If an operation sets the ACL for a directory or file and the `x-ms-group` header is specified, then the value specified by the user object ID must be a member of the group specified by the `x-ms-group` header.

+The object ID specified in the the `saoid` or `suoid` field is included in diagnostic logs when a request is made using the SAS token.

+The `saoid` or `suoid` field is supported only if the `signedversion` (`sv`) field is set to version 2020-02-10 or later.

 ### Specify a correlation ID (preview)